awsdocs/amazon-inspector-user-guide/doc_source/inspector_verify-sig-agent-download-linux.md

 **To install GPG tools on Red Hat–based Linux**
 + From a terminal, run the following command: yum install gnupg\.

-## Authenticating and Importing the Public Key<a name="inspector_verify-signature-of-agent-download-authenticate-import-public-key"></a>
+## Authenticating and importing the public key<a name="inspector_verify-signature-of-agent-download-authenticate-import-public-key"></a>

 The next step in the process is to authenticate the Amazon Inspector public key and add it as a trusted key in your `GPG` keyring\.